 Lingual braces offer a range of benefits unique to this innovative orthodontic treatment.
-Lingual braces are attached to the back side of the teeth eliminating the risk of visible tooth discoloration often associated with metal braces.
+They are attached to the backside of the teeth, eliminating the risk of visible tooth discoloration often associated with metal braces.
+Lingual braces are a type of orthodontic appliance that fixes conditions such as crossbite, overbite and widen the upper arch.
+The benefits of using Lingual braces include less intrusion on your daily activities, more comfort and the ability to be removed for eating and oral hygiene.

-Lingual braces can realign teeth without the social stigma that braces often carry.
-Patients enjoy a discreet and effective treatment without worrying about what their peers or coworkers may think.
+Lingual braces can realign teeth without the social stigma that braces often carry because they are hidden.
+Our patients enjoy a discreet and effective treatment without worrying about what their peers or coworkers may think.

 What are the benefits of Lingual Braces?